European Commission approves second indication of Sarclisa® (isatuximab) for relapsed multiple myeloma

 - Second EU approval in less than 12 months for Sarclisa in combination with a standard of care regimen for the treatment of relapsed or refractory MM

-PARIS – April 19, 2021 – The European Commission (EC) has approved Sarclisa® (isatuximab) in combination with carfilzomib and dexamethasone (Kd) for the treatment of adult patients with relapsed multiple myeloma who have received at least one prior therapy.
+PARIS – April 19, 2021 – Today, the European Commission (EC) approved Sarclisa® (isatuximab) in combination with carfilzomib and dexamethasone (Kd) for the treatment of adult patients with relapsed multiple myeloma who have received at least one prior therapy.
 This marks the second EC approval of Sarclisa in combination with a standard of care regimen in less than 12 months.

 “As there is no cure for multiple myeloma and patients often experience disease relapse, we must persist in our pursuit for additional treatment options.
 Nearly 30% of patients treated with the Sarclisa regimen had a profound response with undetectable levels of multiple myeloma,” said Philippe Moreau, M.D., Department of Hematology, University Hospital of Nantes, France.
 “This new therapeutic regimen has the potential to become a standard of care for patients with relapsed multiple myeloma, who now have another treatment option earlier in the progression of their disease.”